scottshambaugh/monaco/docs/source/processing_methods.md

     name='MySimulation',
     ndraws=1000,
     fcns=my_functions,
     singlethreaded=False,            # Enable parallel processing
     usedask=False,                   # Use multiprocessing instead of Dask ncores=4,                        # Optional: specify number of cores multiprocessing_method='spawn',  # Optional: set start method ('fork', 'spawn', or 'forkserver') )
 ```

 ### Start Methods

-The multiprocessing start method significantly affects how worker processes are created.
-The `'fork'` method is the default on Linux, and provides fast startup with shared memory with the parent process (which can potentially lead to issues with unsafe memory management).
-The `'spawn'` method, used as the default on Windows and macOS, has slower startup but creates completely separate memory-safe processes.
-In python 3.14, the default on Linux will be switching to `'spawn'` to match the other platforms.
-The `'forkserver'` method offers a hybrid approach that can help avoid deadlocks in complex scenarios.
+The multiprocessing start method significantly affects how worker processes are created:

+* `'fork'`: The default method on Linux.
+It provides fast startup with shared memory from the parent process, which can potentially lead to issues with unsafe memory management.
+* `'spawn'`: The default method on Windows and macOS, and will become the default for Linux in Python 3.14.
+It has a slower startup but creates completely separate, memory-safe processes.
+* `'forkserver'`: Offers a hybrid approach that can help avoid deadlocks in complex scenarios.

 ## Dask Distributed Computing